Recent Developments and Perspectives in Variational Quantum Eigensolvers for Molecular Electronic Structure: Methods, Tradeoffs, and Benchmarking: Benchmarking

-As shown in the preceding sections, many methods have been developed to decrease the number of qubits required by a VQE calculation by selecting the excitation operators that have the largest contributions to the correlation energy, ignoring the operators with near zero contributions.
-Two distinct VQE based methods that rely on gradients to generate operator pools of highest contribution operators are ADAPT-VQE and USCC.
-Details of these algorithms are given in preceding sections.
-These two VQE flavors are compared to standard VQE with varying threshold values for both number of operators and accuracy compared to FCI as shown in Figure \ref{fig:2}.
+ADAPT-VQE and USCC are then compared to standard VQE with varying threshold values for accuracy compared to FCI and quantum resource requirements.
+Figure \ref{fig:2} provides the accuracy of varying threshold values against FCI.
 Both ADAPT-VQE and USCC were run with thresholds of $\epsilon^{-1}$, $\epsilon^{-2}$, $\epsilon^{-3}$, and $\epsilon^{-4}$.
-For ADAPT-VQE with the STO-3G basis set a threshold value of $\epsilon^{-2}$ will achieve chemical accuracy across the PES for all but the largest bond stretches and a threshold value of $\epsilon^{-3}$ will produce errors below those of standard VQE across the PES.
-In the case of USCC the threshold $\epsilon^{-3}$ is required to be below chemical accuracy across the full PES for all but the largest bond stretches and for most of the molecules this threshold is enough to have smaller errors than standard VQE.
+For ADAPT-VQE with the STO-3G basis set, a threshold value of $\epsilon^{-2}$ will achieve chemical accuracy across the PES for all but the largest bond stretches and a threshold value of $\epsilon^{-3}$ will produce errors below those of standard VQE across the PES.
+In the case of USCC, the threshold $\epsilon^{-3}$ is required to achieve errors below chemical accuracy across the full PES for all but the largest bond stretches and for most of the molecules this threshold is enough to have smaller errors than standard VQE.
 The PES for BeH$_2$ requires a threshold cutoff of $\epsilon^{-4}$ for USCC to be more accurate than standard VQE across the PES.
 The exception to the threshold values is the H$_2$ molecule where USCC for all thresholds are equivalent to standard VQE and all ADAPT-VQE thresholds generate the same errors.
 The small number of potential excitations for H$_2$ with the minimal basis set does not allow for a sufficient number of operators in the generated operator pool to distinguish between the various methods and threshold values.
-As a general recommendation for ADAPT-VQE with the STO-3G basis set, a threshold value of $\epsilon^{-2}$ will generate errors below chemical accuracy and $\epsilon^{-3}$ will produce more accurate results than standard VQE.
-Similarly, for USCC threshold values of $\epsilon^{-3}$ and $\epsilon^{-4}$ are required to produce accuracy below chemical accuracy and standard VQE respectively.
-At any point on the PES of the test molecules both ADAPT-VQE and USCC are capable of accuracy below that of standard VQE with a tight enough threshold.
-For the tight threshold of $\epsilon^{-4}$ both USCC and ADAPT-VQE have similar accuracies, except for at large bond stretching distances.
-Both USCC and ADAPT-VQE are able to produce errors smaller than standard VQE because both algorithms use different excitation schemes to generate the operator pool that selects the operators added to the ansatz.
-As described in an earlier section, USCC utilized disconnected triple and quadruple excitations in addition to the connected single and double excitations utilized in standard VQE.
-The larger excitation schemes allow USCC to capture more correlation energy that can only be captured by higher order excitations.
-This comes at the cost of an increase in the number of parameters, sometimes well above that of standard VQE.
-ADAPT-VQE generates a larger number of excitations by utilizing the generalized CCSD ansatz as described in a previous section.
-This excitation scheme does not distinguish between occupied and virtual orbitals when constructing excitation operators allowing for the potential of higher order excitations to be included.